skishore/makemeahanzi/README.md

 ### TODOs and Future Work

 - Right now, all stroke order information is based on the People's Republic of China (PRC) stroke order.
-Some characters are written with a different stroke order in Japan, Taiwan, and other countries.
-We should include data for these orders as well.
+Some characters are written with different stroke orders in Japan, Taiwan, and elsewhere.
+We should build data for these orders as well.

-- As an experimental next step, we have produced a tarball containing an animated SVG for each character we have data for.
-It's easy to embed these SVGs in a website.
+- As an experimental next step, we have produced an animated SVG image for each character that we have data for (see the svgs directory).
+It's easy to It's easy to embed these SVGs in a website.
 A minimal example is as follows:

       <body><embed src="31119.svg" width="200px" height="200px"/></body>